HFM3/kmlb/README.md

 #### About a Point's Style

 Each defined style requires a name that is unique to the KML document being created.
-Every other `point_style()` parameter is optional when creating a point style.
+Other than **name**, each  of the other `point_style()` parameters are optional when creating a point style.
 The default style a yellow circle with a white label.

 #### Example